Icinga/developer-guidelines/doc/500-icinga-web-module/514-accessibility.md

-add content about ARIA and colour vision deficiancy / the theme
+// todo: add content about ARIA and colour vision deficiancy / the theme